JDHProjects/DevOps-Course-Starter/README.md

 ```bash
 $ ansible-playbook playbook.yaml -i inventory.yaml
 ```
+This will prompt you for three values:
+* Flask secret key
+* Trello token
+* Trello API key

+Inputting these values will allow ansible to deploy the app.
+Board IDs are currently hardcoded for convenience into the Jinja template as these values are non-sensitive.

-You should now be able to view the hosted app at 3.11.233.49:5000
+You should now be able to view the hosted app at http://3.11.233.49:5000

 ## Dependencies